Share your information in a digital format

 When you use a digital identity service — look for the accreditation mark.

-The mark shows that the service provider has proven they meet the rules and regulations of the framework, and have been accredited under the Trust Framework Authority.
+The mark shows that the service provider has proven they meet the rules and regulations of the Framework, and have been accredited by the Trust Framework Authority.